ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 The fundamental aspect of the game, click a button, and a bird jumps up, before falling to the ground ( or in my case, off the screen ).

 Motion is simple.
 I played around and found an animation setting that looked close enough.
 I'm not going to explain the `cubic-bezier` here.
-Just know that by setting up the example below, we can animate the CSS variable `--bird-delta-y` to go up and then down in a falling manner.
+Just know that it lets you create different animation timing functions, so that animations can vary in speed as you need.
+By setting up the example below, we can animate the CSS variable `--bird-delta-y` to go up and then down in a falling manner.
+Animating a variable just means we have a variable whose value is changing.
 By adding this value to the bird's position, the bird is animated.
+It makes it mimic the motion of a jump followed by a fall.

 ~~~css
 @property --bird-delta-y {